-De-icing Our Roads
+De-icing – Keeping Our Roads Open

 Roads are our Nations arteries linking our economy and our society.
 Snow and ice endanger road users and paralyse economic activity.
-Sensible Salting keeps roads open and safe.
+Sensible salting keeps roads open and safe.

-Salt or Grit?
+De-Icing: Salt or Grit?

 The words ‘grit’ or ‘gritting’ are sometimes used as synonymous with ‘salt’ or ‘salting’.
 In practice, it is salt which is almost always used.
 The use of stones or chippings is not recommended for use in de-icing roads as this leads to an increase in windscreen damage claims.
 In the UK, de-icing salt is often brownish in colour as it contains small amounts of (clay-like) marl.